 For more tips on how paint colours and techniques can improve space in your home, check out our guide on ‘How to choose the right paint colour for small rooms’.

 The saturated look of a total paint makeover can really add a dramatic appeal to your living room.
 It can be very easy to play it safe and paint everything white or neutral tones.
 While there is nothing wrong with that, it tends to be the bolder style statements that really have the wow factor.
 Walk into a room that is painted top to toe in one elegant colour and it immediately feels like a stylish space.

 3. Add variation and accent with furniture

 You might think that a room painted all blue, or green or even charcoal grey will be overwhelming.
 And if absolutely everything in there were the same colour then it might be.
 The trick is to break up the block colours with accent colours, so choose a furniture in a contrasting but complementary tone, and add more layers of colour with soft furnishings such as rugs and cushions.
 Essentially you’re using your wall colour as the base for your colour palette.

 Time saving and better finishes

 It might seem like painting more of the room is more time consuming.
 But actually the opposite might be true.
 If you don’t have to worry about cutting in or edging around the top of the walls or skirting boards, then you can save hours on the most boring parts of decorating (or save money paying a professional to do it for you).
 It also means that you can achieve a better and neater finish, without any wobbly edge lines or cracked corners.
 A darker shade all over your room can hide any imperfections in the walls or joins, and creates a sleek and professional looking paint finish with much less work and expense.

-All our models are 24 h delivery sofas and come flat packed for extra convenience and easy assembly.
+All our models come flat packed for extra convenience and easy assembly.
 There is also a choice of materials, including soft touch linen and elegant velvet.